amb-lucas/O-Labirinto-Cego/README.md

 This game was graded 100% and it has been presented as one of the samples in the presentation of the project.

+## Requirements

+- _QEMU_
+- _NASM_

-## Instructions
+## Instructions to run the game

-First, you need to install _QEMU_ and _NASM_ on your computer.

-(Links to be added soon.)

-Afterwards, open the terminal on the game folder and run the following command:
+Run the following command with the terminal on the folder:

 ```
 make all
 ```

-Then your emulator will show up with a loading screen and the game will follow right after.
+Your emulator will show up with a loading screen and the game will follow right after.
 (It doesn't really load anything, we just put the text there cause we were told to)